tangledhelix/guiguts-docker/README.md

 ```

 The container will handle everything from there.
 When you quit guiguts, the container will stop running.

-## Guiguts configuration

-Docker will store the Guiguts config file (setting.rc) and the HTML header (header.txt) on your Mac's filesystem, not within Docker.
-They should be saved between runs, even though the Docker containers themselves are ephemeral.

-Just update settings in the Guiguts preferences like you normally would, and they should be saved properly.

-If you want to see the config, it should be in your home directory under `~/.guiguts`.

 ## Included tools